Australian state and territorial governments should be abolished.

 There should be no other exceptions to the Goods and Services Tax (GST) under any circumstances, including food and rent, in order to facilitate efficient administration of the Goods and Services Tax (GST) by Australian citizens, Australian businesses, Australian not-for-profit entities and Australian federal government entities.

-A flat rate of the Goods and Services Tax (GST) of circa 30% on all goods and services sold in Australia, including food and rent, with no exceptions apart from the obvious exception of second-hand goods, would make all Australian citizens who pay Goods and Services Tax (GST) contributors to the operation of Australia and therefore legitimate stakeholders in the Australian federal government.
+A flat rate of Goods and Services Tax of 25% charged by the Australian federal government on all goods and services produced in Australia and sold in Australia, including food and rent, with no exceptions apart from the obvious exception of second-hand goods, would make all Australian citizens who pay Goods and Services Tax contributors to the operation of Australia and therefore legitimate stakeholders in the Australian federal government.

 All other Australian federal government taxes should be abolished, including income tax, all taxes on business profits, all taxes on capital gains, fuel tax and the Medicare levy.

-Local government rates for individual properties in local government areas in Australia should not be calculated on the basis of property values in local government areas in Australia, since property values in local government areas in Australia have nothing whatsoever to do with the level of local government services provided to the Australian citizens who use the individual properties.
+Australian local government rates for individual properties in Australian local government areas should not be calculated on the basis of property values in Australian local government areas, since property values in Australian local government areas have nothing whatsoever to do with the level of Australian local government services provided to the Australian citizens who use the individual properties.

-Local government rates for individual properties in local government areas in Australia should be calculated on the basis of the level of local government services provided to individual properties, such as according to the number of Australian citizens who use the individual properties and their ages, in order to allocate the expenses of local governments in Australia to individual properties via local government rates.
+Australian local government rates for individual properties in Australian local government areas should be calculated on the basis of the level of Australian local government services provided to individual properties, such as according to the number of Australian citizens who use the individual properties and their ages, in order to be able to accurately allocate the expenses of Australian local governments to individual properties via Australian local government rates.

 For your consideration…